-In response to your request I have completed an appraisal analysis of the above referenced property; this letter of transmittal is part of the appraisal report.
-This appraisal report conforms to Uniform Standards of Professional Appraisal Practice (USPAP) and Pima County appraisal guidelines.
+In response to your request I have completed an analysis of the above referenced property; this letter of transmittal is part of that appraisal report.
+This is an appraisal report conforming to current Uniform Standard Professional Appraisal Practice and Advisory Opinions (USPAP).

-Problem Identification: The purpose of the appraisal is to opine market value for potential disposition/exchange.
+Problem Identification: The purpose of the appraisal is to assist in the potential disposition/exchange of the property by furnishing an opinion of market value.
 Effective date of the appraisal is February 16, 2022, the date of site visit.